The Greatest Bag Theft In History

 It was a long wait, about an hour, but she was finally granted visitation.
 She’d brought her attorney.
 She didn’t think she’d need that long and knew he wouldn’t be able to inspect the new bag outright without proper authorization.
 However, with a few carefully placed bribes to the Spellbreakers there it wasn’t too hard to have them look the other away, for a small moment.
 Just enough time to allow her to say what she has to say to him in relative peace.

 Her father, in full regalia of the Blood Magi, sat at a fine table in a finely decorated prison cell.
-She stood outside a scarlet enchantment, transparent enough so they could see one another, but an impassable barrier.
-She pitied him, he still wore his Sunreaver Onslaught tabard despite being disgraced from that order, and she knew from he had no remorse for his actions in all the years of conflict between the Horde and Alliance.
+She stood outside a scarlet enchantment, transparent enough so they could see one another, but an otherwise impassable barrier.
+She pitied him, he still wore his Sunreaver Onslaught tabard despite being disgraced from that order, and she knew he had no remorse for his actions in all the years of conflict between the Horde and Alliance.
 He was mentally ill, refusing to believe in his own exile from The Kirin Tor and The Sunreavers, and with a horrible withering curse bestowed on him during the last legion invasion his mind was often in shambles.
 It was beyond her how he was ever granted a thing such a parole.

 “I’m here on business,” she lied, pleased she’d seemed to have caught him lucid, choosing to ignore his question and redirect him, “That backpack you were awarded for working with the Azerothian Archives for your parole work, do you remember it?”